 Today's restaurant copy-cat Sprout side is the polar opposite of its simpler Neurotic Kitchen predecessor.
-Created by the chefs at ilili in NYC (ililinyc.com), a fantastic upscale Middle Eastern restaurant that's well worth a visit, this dish is so incredibly unexpected, creative, and complex - you'll be thinking about it for days.
+Created by the chefs at ilili in NYC (ililinyc.com), a fantastic upscale Lebanese/Mediterranean restaurant that's SO well worth a visit, this dish is so incredibly unexpected, creative, and complex - you'll be thinking about it for days.

 When was the last time you fantasized about a veggie side as much as the main event?
 They are that good.